Get an instant roof estimate online — no sales call, no waiting.Try the instant roof estimator

 Common Minnesota window cost questions

-Honest answers on 2026 per-window and full-house pricing, triple-pane payback, the federal tax credit, and egress code work.
+Honest answers on 2026 per-window and full-house pricing, triple-pane payback, the expired federal tax credit, and egress code work.

 Talk to a Modex window specialist